 The parameters under Sharpness can be used to make an image appear sharper and its details clearer.

-Radius.
-This parameter, which accepts values between 1 and 100, determines the width of the zone in which the boundaries of objects are sharpened.
+Radius (1-100).
+This parameter determines the width of the zone in which the boundaries of objects are sharpened.
 A high value may cause halo artifacts.

-Strength.
+Strength (0-100).
 This parameter affects the degree of contrast enhancement along the boundaries of objects.
 When the parameter is increased the image becomes clearer.
 Its work depends on the value of Radius.
-It accepts values from 0 to 100.

 The parameters under Contrast enhance the contrast of the image by lightening light areas and darkening dark areas.